 When I retired, (from my full time job), I decided it was time to try my hand at quilting.
 I had an antique quilt that my great great grandmother had made in 1873 (she won first place at the Kansas State fair with it).
-It is in very bad condition now, so the best way I could think of to honor her life and the quilt was to copy it.
+It was in very bad condition, so the best way I could think of to honor her life and the quilt was to replicate it.
 So with no pattern, I set to work to figure out the blocks.
-It didn't take me long to figure out how to put the block together, although I've learned a lot along the way and my piecing has improved significantly.
+It didn't take me long to figure out how to put the block together, it wasn't long before I had all the blocks pieced and ready to quilt.
+My piecing wasn't perfect, but I've learned a lot along the way and my piecing has improved significantly.
 It is the tree of life quilt (pictured above).
 I quilted it on my domestic sewing machine with a walking foot (I know the lines aren't very straight...my first attempt!).
 It is a king size quilt, so it was a monumental task on a little machine, with no quilt frame.
 After two weeks of wrestling that quilt, I set out to see if there was a better way to do the quilting.
 I discovered the longarm quilter! (can you believe I've been a sewer for 55+ years and didn't know what a longarm was).
 Well, as soon as I discovered them, I decided I had to have one.
 I started out building my own quilt frame and put my domestic sewing machine on it.
 It worked great, but was still a little slow because of the short sewing (throat) space.
 I found a used longarm, made a couple of adjustments to the frame, and I was up and running.
-I've quilted about 13 quilts in just this last year on my frame.
+I quilted about 13 quilts in the first year on my frame.

 The longarm didn't fit in our house very well, so my dear husband offered to finish up a large area above his shop for me to make the ultimate sewing room.
 With that generous offer, I decided it was time to upgrade the longarm to one with a computer/robotics system so that I would be able to quilt for others.